QCDIS/NaaVRE-website/Readiness-level-framework.md

   - The containerized cells can run without any modifications.

 ### During first use
-The following should be done during first use:
+Besides running scenarios in the virtual lab, the following should be done per category during first use:
 - Data
   - Make data fair.
 - Scenarios
-  - Make sure and describe how the virtual lab can be used on multiple scenarios.
+  - Make sure and describe how the virtual lab can be used on different scenarios.
 - Versioning
   - Add a version number to the virtual lab so users can refer to this number when they are reporting reproducibility or bug issues.
   - Give each containerized cell a persistent identifier and version number <span style="color:green">(This is currently not a feature in NaaVRE.
 But might become possible in the future.
 Added to [potential ToDos](#potential-todos-for-lifewatch-vlic))</span>
 - Documentation
   - Create a [user manual](#User-manual) for the virtual lab.
 - Metadata
-  - Fill in all metadata fields
+  - Complete all metadata fields
 - Codebase
   - Add unit tests to verify the behavior of used methods and libraries.

 #### First use Milestones
-During first use, two papers should be published:
+Two papers should be published:
-1. A paper in the ecosystem domain.
+1. A paper in the ecosystem domain presenting the scenarios run in the virtual lab.
 2. A technical paper.

+Additionally the virtual lab should be made publicly available.

 #### First use responsibilities
 The following roles have a responsibility in this phase:
-- Virtual lab core developer: Provides support to the virtual lab owner.
 - Virtual lab owner / Principal investigator: Uses the virtual lab to do their research.
 Publishes a paper in the ecosystem domain.
+- Virtual lab core developers: Provide support to the virtual lab owner.
 - Networked infrastructures scientist: Publishes a technical paper.
-- Virtual lab service operator: When the virtual lab owner, and reviewers believe the virtual lab to be ready to be used by others, the virtual lab service operator can try out the virtual lab with a fresh pair of eyes and do suggestions.
-The can help the virtual lab owner identify issues arising when others start using the virtual lab.
+- Virtual lab service operator: Once the virtual lab owner, and reviewers believe the virtual lab to be ready to be used by others, the virtual lab service operator tries out the virtual lab and makes suggestions.
+Helps the virtual lab owner identify issues arising when others start using the virtual lab.
 - VRE DevOps engineer: Support the core developers and golden user by providing advise and changing the virtual research environment where necessary.

-!!!!
-This user will receive support from the Lifewatch (VRE) development and operations team.
-This is the stage in which the lab is
-!!!! considered ready enough to support a golden use case.
-Quality assurance can indicate that the lab is ready for its first use.

 ### From first use to workshop use
 The virtual lab is ready for workshop use, if it meets the criteria for first use, and additionally the following: